aukejw/mlx_transformers_benchmark/README.md

 ### On reproducibility

-Apple's virtualization framework does not provide a GPU API for virtualized envionments, and using Metal from a Docker container is not supported yet.
-This makes exact reproducibility challenging, but the numbers should give a decent idea nevertheless.
+As Apple machines share memory with other background processes, these benchmarks are not exact, certainly not for Macbooks.
+Still, the numbers should give a decent idea of the performance to expect.

 Although the default parameters do not result in thermal throttling for a Macbook M4 Pro, older machines may have trouble with the heavier models and operators.
 We do try to skip large models,